Skip to main content

 There are several alternative pathways to TAFE for school students who do not achieve an OLNA:

-• Vocational pathway (VET in schools): school students who complete a vocational course while at school can rely on their AQF qualification to demonstrate their literacy and numeracy skills (this is included in the guide) i.e. students can achieve an OLNA or a Certificate I, II or III to gain entry to a TAFE course (with the exception of qualifications within the Foundation studies training package (FSK);
+• Vocational pathway (VET in schools): School students who complete a vocational course while enrolled at school may rely on their AQF qualification to demonstrate their literacy and numeracy skills, as outlined in the guide.
+That is, students can meet entry requirements through achievement of the OLNA or by holding a Certificate I, II or III qualification.
+This excludes qualifications within the Foundation Skills Training Package (FSK).

-• TAFE Admissions testing: TAFE Admissions adopted the reading and numeracy modules of the OLNA as its literacy and numeracy testing tool.
-Subject to verification with the School Curriculum and Standards Authority, school students may be eligible to register for TAFE Admissions testing if they have not sat the OLNA at school within the six months preceding TAFE Admissions testing and if they have not exhausted their maximum six attempts at the OLNA while of compulsory school age;
+• TAFE Admissions testing: TAFE Admissions has adopted the reading and numeracy components of the Online Literacy and Numeracy Assessment (OLNA) as its literacy and numeracy testing tool.
+Subject to confirmation with the School Curriculum and Standards Authority, school students may be eligible to register for TAFE Admissions testing if they have not undertaken the OLNA at school within the six months prior to the TAFE Admissions test and have not exceeded the maximum of six permitted OLNA attempts while of compulsory school age.

-• Students can apply to enrol into one of the foundation skills and equity courses.
+• Foundation skills and equity courses: students can apply to enrol in a foundation skills and equity course.

 Contact TAFE Admissions